 An aerial view of a jungle in Thailand, with a thin strip of beach and a clean green ocean, to inspire more sustainable lifestyle changes as New Year's resolutions. ©KettiWilhelm2023

-24 Easy Ways to Live More Sustainably in 2024 (in 2 Sentences Each!)
+25 Easy Ways to Live More Sustainably in 2025 [in 2 Sentences Each!]

 Okay, I meant two sentences each on average.
-But in the spirit of my New Year’s resolution – more action, less perfection – I’m doing my best to keep this short and sweet!
+But in the spirit of my New Year’s resolution – more action, less perfection – I’m doing my best to keep this short and sweet – and realistic

-Most of these are products and ideas that I’ve written thousands of words about elsewhere on the blog, so consider this your miniature cheat sheet for some easy sustainability inspiration for the New Year.
+Finally, most of these are ideas and products that I’ve written thousands of words about elsewhere on the blog, so consider this your miniature cheat sheet for some easy sustainability inspiration for the New Year!

-So without further ado, here’s the list – 24 easy sustainability swaps for 2024:
+Without further ado, here’s the list – 25 easy sustainability swaps for 2025:

 [Details: Toothpaste tablet review.
 Plastic-free deodorant review.]

-3. Swap out your dishwasher tablets (which probably come in a plastic tub or packet) for these, which work just as well, but come in recyclable cardboard boxes.
+Do yours come in a plastic tub or packet?
+We don’t need that over-packaging anymore.
+Swap them for these, which work just as well, but come in recyclable cardboard boxes.

-Save $$ with the codes tiledmap25 (new customers only) or tiltedmap10 (if it’s not your first order).
+Save $$ with the code tiledmap25 (25% off for new customers only) or tiltedmap10 (10% off if it’s not your first order).

-4. Start composting your kitchen scraps, since food waste is a major contributor to carbon emissions.
-You can do it yourself (if you have the space and the desire), or find a local pick-up service (and consider sharing with a neighbor to split costs), or use this counter-top composter machine.
+Food waste in landfills is a major contributor to carbon emissions.
+You can compost the old-fashioned way yourself (if you have the space and the desire), or find a local pick-up service (and consider sharing with a neighbor to split costs), or use this counter-top composter machine.

 [Details: Lomi kitchen compost machine review.]